-In 1974, John Lennon had an encounter with a UFO in New York – an episode that Tony Barrell still finds fascinating
+In 1974, John Lennon had an encounter with a UFO in New York.
+Tony Barrell tells the story

 THE SUNDAY TIMES, 2016

-On August 23, 1974, John Lennon was very close to finishing his Walls and Bridges album.
+On August 23, 1974, John Lennon was very close to finishing his Walls and Bridges album in New York City.
 After working on some of the tracks at the Record Plant East recording studio, he made the short journey home to his penthouse apartment at 434 East 52nd Street.

 One of the nice things about that Manhattan apartment was the terrace or observation deck on the roof, which offered a panoramic view of the east of the city.
 You could reach the observation deck by climbing out of a window, which is what John did on this particular evening.
 Dusk was falling, the sky was clear, and there was a welcome cooling breeze coming off the East River.